What Should A Baby Wear Under A Sleep Sack?

 Conclusion

 Dressing your baby in a onesie or pajamas underneath their sleep sack is an important part of helping them regulate their body temperature at night.
 Be sure to select lightweight, breathable materials such as cotton which won’t irritate their skin, and opt for fitted clothing instead of a blanket that can come loose during the night.
-Doing this will ensure your little one is comfortable without overheating, no matter what the season.

 Read More: How To Keep Your Baby Safe While Sleeping